Hofstede Cultural Dimensions

 How to cite this article:

-Van Vliet, V. (2009).
+Mulder, P. (2009).
 Cultural dimensions by Geert Hofstede.
-Retrieved [insert date] from ToolsHero: http://www.toolshero.com/communication-skills/cultural-dimensions-hofstede/
+Retrieved [insert date] from ToolsHero: https://www.toolshero.com/communication-skills/hofstede-cultural-dimensions/

 Add a link to this page on your website: